 That means you can write the CSS like this {color: #0000FF} and this is the same as {color: blue}

 The term “Attribute” has a different meaning in the web design context than in plain English.
 Anyways, there is no CSS or HTML attribute that can change an element’s font color to blue or green or something else.
-However, it’s the property (color property) that is responsible to make or change color.
+However, it’s the CSS property (color) that is responsible to make or change color.
 Use the following CSS to change the font color to blue:

 selector{color: blue;}